Oslandia/workshop-postgis-qgis-3d/workshop.md

 ## Wrap-up

-We used a lot of features:
+We've used a lot of features in this workshop:
 - 3D visualization with QGIS
 - PostGIS 2D features
-- PostGIS 3D features
+- PostGIS 3D features (with the sfcgal extension)
 - PgPointCloud 3D features

 - Showcase your best 3D visualization